 Zucchini works great, but I feel like frozen cauliflower is the new banana when it comes to making smoothies super thick and creamy.
 Literally cauliflower makes the texture so smooth it’s almost velvety.
 And it does this without making your whole smoothie taste like cauliflower or adding a a ton of sugar.
 It’s pretty awesome!

 Just FYI — one banana has around 15 grams of sugar where as one cup of frozen cauliflower has about 2 grams.
 Obviously, if you’re watching your sugar intake or trying to keep your blood sugar balanced, cauliflower is the better choice.

 In general I’ve found that frozen riced cauliflower works better than frozen florets for smoothies because it blends up easily and quickly.
 Some stores, like Trader Joe’s, carry riced cauliflower in the freezer section but you can easily make your own too.
-Either buy a package of fresh riced cauliflower and freeze it or buy a whole head, pulse it into rice using your food processor(affiliate link), place in freezer bags and freeze.
+Either buy a package of fresh riced cauliflower and freeze it or buy a whole head, pulse it into rice using your food processor, place in freezer bags and freeze.

 Maca is rich in essential minerals such as calcium, magnesium, and iron.
 It’s best known for its ability to enhance libido and stimulate fertility, but it also helps increase energy, stamina and endurance, support the immune system, reduce chronic fatigue and regulate and support endocrine system.
-I just went back and read this post that I wrote about maca back in 2008 and it’s pretty comical.
-Definitely check it out if you want a good laugh.

 Maca powder is readily available in most natural grocery stores now, but you can also buy it on Amazon.
 If you don’t have maca powder or don’t love the flavor, no worries at all.
 This chocolate cauliflower smoothie is worth trying because it will still taste delicious without the maca.